dimitri-nicolo/calico/v2.4/reference/cnx/rbac-elasticsearch.md

   apiGroup: rbac.authorization.k8s.io
 ```

-Note: if you want to provision a user with the minimal Calico Enterprise UI permissions, please refer to [Minimum permissions for all UI users](/{{page.version}}/reference/cnx/rbac-tiered-policies#minimum-permissions-for-all-ui-users).
+Note: if you want to provision a user with the minimal Tigera Secure UI permissions, please refer to [Minimum permissions for all UI users](/{{page.version}}/reference/cnx/rbac-tiered-policies#minimum-permissions-for-all-ui-users).

 ### Verify user access to Elasticsearch indexes